josephmisiti/awesome-machine-learning/README.md

 <a name="java-general-purpose" />
 #### General-Purpose Machine Learning

+* [aerosolve](https://github.com/airbnb/aerosolve) - A machine learning library by Airbnb designed from the ground up to be human friendly.
 * [Datumbox](https://github.com/datumbox/datumbox-framework) - Machine Learning framework for rapid development of Machine Learning and Statistical applications
 * [ELKI](http://elki.dbs.ifi.lmu.de/) - Java toolkit for data mining. (unsupervised: clustering, outlier detection etc.)
 * [Encog](https://github.com/encog/encog-java-core) - An advanced neural network and machine learning framework.
 Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
 Encog trains using multithreaded resilient propagation.
 Encog can also make use of a GPU to further speed processing time.
 A GUI based workbench is also provided to help model and train neural networks.